nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 # JSDoc usage
 All systems have JSDoc type hints to use IDE features for debugging.
-Also helps with autocomplete and forcing documentation standards.
+This also helps with autocomplete and forcing documentation standards.
 You can re-generate the documentation site using `npm run generate`.

 # Roles